Lightweight cycling slippers which ooze style and offer finely tuned fit alongside a stiff sole - what's not to love?

-In a world of Boa constrictors and convoluted ratchets, the simplicity of the Giro Empire SLX lace-ups is classy, and harks back to the lace-up days of old.
+In a world of Boa constrictors and convoluted ratchets, the simplicity of the Giro Empire SLX lace-ups offers a more traditional aesthetic which harks back to the days of old.

-Designed with input from BMC pro Taylor Phinney, this featherweight, super-stiff shoe has been favoured by Sir Bradley Wiggins — he wore them for his victories in the World Championships time trial and the Tour of California.
+Designed with input from cycling shoe aficionado (and BMC pro) Taylor Phinney, this featherweight, super-stiff shoe has been favoured by Sir Bradley Wiggins — he wore them for his victories in the World Championships time trial and the Tour of California.

 But how practical are laces?
 Well, surprisingly so.
 You can certainly adjust the fit to a high degree, but it takes a lot more time than a ratchet.
 Adjustment on the fly is not possible either.
 This is not a problem for the likes of Phinney, but some riders do like to adjust their shoes as they ride.

-The Easton EC90 soles are supremely stiff and we found them to be more rigid than those in the previous Empire shoes – whilst still lighter – weighing in at 175g for a size 42.5 (they come in half sizes, which is nice, too).
+The Easton high modulus EC90 soles are supremely stiff and we found them to be more rigid than those in the previous Empire shoes – whilst still lighter – weighing in at 175g for a size 42.5 (they come in half sizes, which is nice, too).

-The Empires suit riders with narrower feet, but due to the pliant upper and the lack of a lip on the sole (which allows your feet to spread) they can accommodate wider feet.
+The Giro Empire SLX cycling shoes suit riders with narrower feet, but due to the pliant upper and the lack of a lip on the sole (which allows your feet to spread) they can accommodate wider feet.